Nena (album)

 Nena is the first album by German pop rock band Nena and the second studio album of its singer, Gabriele "Nena" Kerner.
 Released on 14 January 1983, it is part of the music genre called Neue Deutsche Welle (meaning "New German Wave") in German music.

-The album was a great success in West Germany and the second single "99 Luftballons" successfully reached No.1 in the music charts worldwide including Australia, Austria, Canada, Ireland, the Netherlands, New Zealand, Sweden, Switzerland and the United Kingdom.
-The single is considered a "one-hit wonder" by many in the US, despite the fact that other band's singles repeatedly topped European charts.
+The album was a great success in West Germany and the second single "99 Luftballons" reached No.1 in the music charts worldwide including Australia, Austria, Canada, the Irish Singles Chart, the Netherlands, New Zealand, Sweden, Switzerland and the United Kingdom Singles Chart.
+The single is considered a "one-hit wonder" by many in the US, despite the fact that the band's other singles repeatedly topped European charts.
 It was produced by Manfred Praeker and Reinhold Heil of the German band Spliff.

 The album has been initially released as a vinyl LP, cassette and CD.

 The first single from the album, "Nur geträumt", was released a year earlier, in 1982.
 "99 Luftballons" was the second single, released in 1983.

 The third and final single was "Leuchtturm", released in 1983, a few months after "99 Luftballons".

 Prominent tracks

-The three singles released from the Nena album have enjoyed particular prominence in Nena's career.
+The three singles released from the Nena album have enjoyed particular prominence in lead singer Nena's career.
 Although "99 Luftballons" is by far the most well known globally, the other two ("Nur geträumt" and "Leuchtturm") have for more than 30 years been ever-present features of the live concerts of firstly the band and then Nena in her subsequent solo career.

 "Nur geträumt"

-"Nur geträumt" was released in May 1982, eight months before the release of the album.
+"Nur geträumt", the band's debut single, was released in May 1982, eight months before the release of the album.
 Upon release, the single sold poorly.
 However, after Nena performed it on the TV programme Musikladen in August 1982, it catapulted the band to fame in Germany.
 Written by Nena and her boyfriend Rolf Brendel, the band's drummer, it is about a couple longing to spend time together.
 It reached No.2 in the German charts where it stayed for seven weeks from late October through early December 1982, being blocked from reaching No.1 by F. R. David's "Words".

 If the track was the one which launched Nena's career in Germany, where its release preceded "99 Luftballons", it had the opposite effect in the Anglophone world where an English version ("Just a Dream") failed as a follow-up, only scraping into the low reaches of the UK charts (No.70).

 In 2002, when Nena rekindled her solo career by releasing the triple platinum album Nena feat.
 Nena comprising re-worked versions of her 1980s greatest hits, "Nur geträumt" was among them.
 The album spawned three Top 10 hits in Germany but not the new version of "Nur geträumt", which only made No.79.
 Given the huge success of the album, by 2010 Nena had reverted to performing the original versions of most of the album's songs, including "Nur geträumt".